masaofukui/704_Julia/README.md

 The course covers labor market and financial market frictions.
 * Topic 1: Unemployment facts.
   * [lecture1.do](./Topic1/lecture1.do): Top-level code to produce all the figures in lecture note 1.
+You need to obtain the FRED API key and "set fredkey" in Stata.
   * [time_aggreation.R](./Topic1/time_aggregation.R): This needs to be run before line 383 of the above file.
   * The underlying data is too large to be uploaded on github.
 You can download the data from [here](https://www.dropbox.com/scl/fo/aofw98nppaey0pjoi1aql/AL0pFltslJinYj_tKfWq4IY?rlkey=a9v0i1ugkf30ik5zyiiam77eb&dl=1).
 Save the folder as "./Topic1/oriignal_data"